Werkov/Werkov.github.io/_drafts/capital.md

 > apprenticeship vanishes; for the former, it diminishes, compared with that of
 > artificers, in consequence of the functions being simplified.
 In both cases
 > the value of labour-power falls.
-- Does the value really fall? with greater exertise...
+- Does the value really fall?
+With greater expertise...

 > A relatively thinly populated country, with well-developed means of
 > communication, has a denser population than a more numerously populated
 > country, with badly-developed means of communication;
 - communication contracts distances

-> A merchant could buy every kind of commodity, but labour as a commodity he could not buy.
+> A merchant could buy every kind of commodity, but labour as a commodity he
+> could not buy.

 > Manufactures, accordingly, prosper most where the mind is least consulted,
 > and where the workshop may ... be considered as an engine, the parts of which
 > are men.”
-- this is Marx quoting, he was not the only onewho realized that
+- this is Marx quoting, he was not the only one who realized that